ING Group: Wholesale Banking

 ING Wholesale Banking provides banking and financial services to corporations and other institutions.
 The primary geographic focus of the wholesale banking business is the Netherlands, Belgium, Poland and Romania, where it offers a range of products, from cash management to corporate finance.
 Elsewhere, it takes a more selective approach to clients and products.

 ING Wholesale Banking was strengthened in 1995, when ING took over Barings Bank.
 This acquisition increased the brand recognition of ING around the world and strengthened its Wholesale Banking presence in the emerging markets.
 Following the acquisition and up until 2004, ING's investment banking division was called ING Barings, at which point it severed its ties with the Barings name and combined with ING's other wholesale banking operations.
 However, the top floor of ING's London office is still home to the famous Baring art collection, and the Baring Foundation, a charitable foundation.

 Wholesale Banking is divided into a number of sub-divisions, including Structured Finance, Financial Markets, Transaction Services and Corporate Finance.
 ING Wholesale Banking is the new name for ING Commercial Banking as of 20 January 2016.
 The new name better reflects the large corporate and institutional, international offering that makes up the vast majority of ING WB's business.

 Corporate finance

 ING's Corporate Finance department advises businesses on important corporate transactions, including mergers and acquisitions, initial public offerings, secondary offerings, share buy-backs and management buy-outs.
-The division is headed jointly by Maurits Duynstee (Head of Corporate Finance, Continental Western Europe) and Pierre Chabrelie (Head of Corporate Finance, UK and CEE).
+The division is headed by Rob van Veldhuizen (Global Head Corporate Finance).

 ING Corporate Finance has a strong presence in Russia and Central and Eastern Europe.